ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 ## Installation

-Install the executable either using `cargo install mdbook-morsels`, or download and add the [binaries](https://github.com/ang-zeyu/morsels/releases) to your `PATH` manually.
+Install the executable either using `cargo install mdbook-infisearch`, or download and add the [binaries](https://github.com/ang-zeyu/morsels/releases) to your `PATH` manually.

 Then, minimally add the first two configuration sections below to your `book.toml` configuration file: